 Add shrimp and seasonings then cook on medium-low heat to simmer for 10 minutes.

-Add crab and oysters and cook for 5 minutes more.
+Add crab and oysters and continue simmering for 5 minutes more.

-Stir in parsley and onion tops and serve over cooked white rice.
+Stir in parsley and onion tops, simmer a few minutes more and serve over cooked white rice.

 Make sure seafood is free of shells, sand, and/or grit.